We tested the most recommended moving hacks and are telling you the ones that are actually worth using during your next move.

-- Take trash bag and put a hole in the middle of the bottom (so opposite side of where the ties are).
+- Take a trash bag and put a hole in the very middle of the bottom (so opposite side of where the ties are).

-- Stick your hand through that hole and put it over the hanger.
+- Stick your hand through that hole and put it over the hangers.

 - Tie the trashcan at the bottom making sure that all clothes are tucked.
 That way they won't drag on the ground and get dirty.

 By doing it that way, it makes it SO much easier and causes less of the trash bags to rip and clothes to get potentially dirty.

 2. Have An "Open First" Box

-Having an "Open-First" box allows you to put everything important that you need for that first night in one easy accessible place.
+Having an "Open First" box allows you to have everything important that you need for that first night in one easy accessible place.

 In my case, I actually used my laundry hamper but another great idea is using a trash can which doubles its use.